ACKNOWLEDGEMENTS & THANKS

-Craig Freeman, Director of OSU School of Media and Strategic Communications supported the project from start to finish including connecting Wells with speakers, sending two dynamic students from his department, and promoting the website among his networks;
+Craig Freeman, Director of OSU School of Media and Strategic Communications supported the project from its start in 2021, including connecting Wells with speakers, sending two dynamic students from his department, and promoting the website among his networks;

 Stacy Tackas, Associate Professor, OSU American Studies, aided Professor Wells in thinking through how to teach a digital methods course online during a pandemic, no less.
 She shared resources and advice.
 Be sure to check out Dr. Tackas’ and her AMST 3683 course’s digital project: Cinders in the Sky: The Legacy of the Tulsa Race Massacre;

-Victor Luckerson, esteemed journalist and writer, joined us in a class session and told how he got his start in historical journalism as well as blogging: Run It Back.
-He is currently writing a book on historic Greenwood;
+Victor Luckerson, author of Built from the Fire, joined in various class session over the years and told how he got his start in historical journalism as well as blogging: Run It Back

 Madison Chartier and Patrice-Andre Pierre Prud’homme, Edmon Low Library taught us about meta-data and digitization and included students in a metadata project for the Drummer, an underground newspaper at OSU from 1961-1975;